AniketSharma24/react-jsx-practice/README.md

 # react-jsx-practice

-This repository is a practice exercise in which I have created elements using JSX and functional components.
+This repository is a practice exercise in which I have created elements and functional components using JSX.
 The main purpose of this repository is to get familiar with JSX and understand how it compiles in the background.
 I have also covered the role of Babel, different ways to use components/elements in another component, and component composition.

 ## Do you know?